-From innovative Thai to mouthwatering deserts with Nile views, here are the best must-try restaurants in Cairo.
+From innovative Thai to mouthwatering deserts with Nile views, here are the best restaurants in Cairo you must try.

 Cairo has some incredible restaurants with brilliant chefs and pioneering dishes that make for an unforgettable night out with gorgeous Nile views.